doz10us/puppet_hints/openstack/openstack.md

 wget https://raw.github.com/mseknibilel/OpenStack-Grizzly-Install-Guide/OVS_MultiNode/KeystoneScripts/keystone_endpoints_basic.sh
 ```
 just change admin token, IP's, names and passes there and it's ok
-don't forget to change quantum to neutron
+don't forget to change neutron to neutron
 or just do the same commands manually